 There is often a link between good digestive health and ability to think clearly.
 You can pretty much guarantee that people with cloudy minds, or foggy brains who find it hard to gather their thoughts together, have poor digestion.
 It is a favourite subject of herbalists, who will talk quite openly about bowel movements at any gathering – much to other guests’ amusement or disdain!
+So read on to learn more about liver cleanse and bitters to help heal your gut.

 The digestive system is one of the primary places to treat in many differing health conditions.
-The Digestion and the gut being the Earth or foundation of the whole system; thus we need ‘good’ quality fuel to function efficiently.
+The Digestion and the gut being the Earth or foundation of the whole system; thus we need ‘good’ quality fuel to function efficiently to heal the gut.
 More often than not, a herbal health treatment plan starts with digestive herbs, and a nourishing, wholesome diet appropriate to that individual.
 In Western diets, which are notoriously high in sugar, dairy, wheat, alcohol and caffeine, problems such as IBS often occur.
 As Herbalists, we often start by eliminating ‘trigger’ foods for digestive health, whilst supporting with bitter herbs which mostly have profoundly positive healing effects.

 Bitter herbs and foods play a helpful role in alleviating many digestive conditions not so much because they act as specific remedies, but because they provide components necessary for overall good health.
 It is very possible that the current national health crisis could be radically turned around simply by rebalancing our palate with the medicinal virtues of bitterness.